-- The flexibility of this course gives you the chance to specialise in a particular area of environmental management, and develop the skills to prepare you for your chosen career in a range of environmental management roles.
+The holistic nature of this course gives you the knowledge and skills to prepare you for your chosen career in a range of environmental management roles.

 Environmental and sustainability issues are at the forefront of global concerns.
 Consequently, globally there is increasing demand for competent, qualified environmental managers.
-Managing the environment is of increasing importance to governments and industry by choosing to study this course at UWE Bristol (two-time winner of the International Green Gown Awards) you will develop expertise in key areas which will enhance your employability.
+Managing the environment is of increasing importance to governments and industry.
+By choosing to study this course at UWE Bristol (two-time winner of the International Green Gown Awards) you will develop expertise in key areas which will enhance your employability.

 Developing skills for wide-ranging applications